 in sin and are influenced by the enemy, so not everything is directly

-Some groups listed here do get some good guidance from God, but their interpretations and teachings are influenced by the enemy.
+Some groups listed here do get some good guidance from God, but their interpretations and teachings are also influenced by the enemy.
 I do not want to diminish the contribution of anybody in the Body of Christ, even if they are influenced by darkness.
-I had fallen to false guidance as well, and if you claim to be immune from the enemy or that your teachings are immune, then you have fallen to a common deception.
+I had fallen to false guidance as well, and if you claim to be immune from the enemy or that your teachings are immune, then you have fallen to a common deception; remember that even the elect will be misled (Matthew 24:24; Mark 13:22).

-The Lord brought me through a decade of spiritual warfare to see the truth of the church's negative influences, so I can help us get out of them.
+The Lord brought me through more than a decade of spiritual warfare to see the truth of the church's negative influences, and so I can help us get out of them.
 I know it was God's plan for me to go through bad spiritual paths to learn about them.
-I give many evidences of this predestiny in my personal background page
+The Lord gave me many physical evidences of this predestiny, which I share in my personal background page

-I could only see what was wrong when I came out of the spiritual blindness or brainwashing that accepting lies and false guidance creates.
-You will also have to come out of bad things you've accepted to understand correctly, so if you want to look at the teachings of the groups listed here, I suggest extreme caution.
-It takes experience and an objective mind, free from false beliefs and false teachings, to see bad teaching and false spiritual guidance.
+I could only fully see what was wrong with the church when I came out of the spiritual blindness or brainwashing that accepting lies and false guidance creates.
+You will also have to come out of bad things you've accepted if you are to understand correctly, so if you want to look at the teachings of the groups listed here, I urge caution and that you study what I teach so you better understand the difference between good and bad spiritual teaching and guidance.
+It takes much experience and an objective mind, free from false beliefs and false teachings, to correctly identify bad teaching and false spiritual guidance.

 Ministries And Churches To Avoid

 - Take His Heart Ministries and Roy Sauzek[3.1.50] - I worked with this ministry and their teachings for over six years, so I have intimate knowledge of their workings and spiritual guidance.
 Roy is their lead pastor and writes most of the teachings on their website.
-They did get some good guidance from God and truth mixed with false guidance, but I found they are misled by a false-christ spirit and spread a spirit of slavery with their Brideship or three spots teachings, such as mandatory tithing and other mandatory acts.
-They use a form of guided meditation and emphasize spiritual revelation that is also used by the next groups.
+They did get some good guidance from God and truth mixed with false guidance, but I found they are misled by a false-christ spirit and spread a spirit of slavery with their Brideship or "three spots" teachings, such as mandatory tithing and other mandatory acts.
+They use a form of guided meditation and emphasize spiritual revelation that is also used by many groups listed here.
 These practices invite demons since it is a form of divination.
-Their website includes a lot of false guidance, like dreams, words, and visions that are not truly from the Lord.
+Take His Heart's website includes a lot of false guidance, like dreams, words, and visions that are not truly from the Lord.

 - Arthur James Russell (A.J.
 Russell) and his book For Sinners Only - AJ Russell is also the editor for God Calling and God Calling 2: God At Eventide.
 In fact, the Two Listeners started their spiritual practices because one of them read AJ Russell's book, For Sinners Only[3.1.73].
 However, after using the God Calling book, I found it is false guidance from a false-christ spirit that is very similar to the one spread by Take His Heart Ministries.